This video will show you the basics of Scratch.

-You will program spites to do different things in your projects.
+You will program sprites to do different things in your projects.

-The menus in the middle of the screen contain the instruction blocks you’ll use to control the sprites.
+The menus contain the instruction blocks you'll use to control the sprites.

 One of the best ways to learn computer science is to explore and try new things.

-To select a block to use in your program, click and drag it into the scripts area.
+To select the block to use in your program, click and drag it into the scripts area.

-Many blocks have values that you can change by clicking on the white value blank inside the block and typing.
+Many blocks have values that you can change by clicking on the white valued blank inside the block and typing.

 The computer will read the instructions you create to make your project do what you want.